A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

 Valid inferences from MCMC are based on the assumption that the samples are derived from the equilibrium distribution, which is true asymptotically.
-In order to correctly diagnose when convergence occurs, we use standard diagnostic tests developed within the MCMC literature \cite{mcmc-book}.
+In order to correctly diagnose when convergence to equilibrium occurs, we use standard diagnostic tests developed within the MCMC literature \cite{mcmc-book}.
+In particular, we would like to use diagnostic tests to answer at least the following questions: \begin{itemize} \item How many of the initial samples in each walk do we need to discard to lose dependence from the starting point (or burn-in) ? \item How many samples do we need before we have collected a representative sample? \end{itemize}

-One type of convergence has to do with losing dependence from the starting point.
-A standard approach to achieve this is to run the sampling long enough and to discard a number of initial `burn-in' iterations.
-From a practical point of view, the ``burn-in'' comes at a cost.
-In the case of Facebook, it is the consumed bandwidth (in the order of terabytes) and measurement time (days or weeks).
-It is therefore crucial to assess the convergence of our MCMC sampling, and to decide on appropriate settings of `burn-in' and total running time.
-From a theoretical point of view, the burn-in can be decided by using intra-chain and inter-chain diagnostics.
-In particular, we use two standard convergence tests, widely accepted and well documented in the MCMC literature, Geweke \cite{geweke} and Gelman-Rubin \cite{gelman-rubin}, described below.
-In Section \ref{sec:evalmethod}, we apply these tests on several node properties, including the node degree, userID, network ID and membership; please see Section \ref{sec:metrics} for details.
-Below, we briefly outline the rationale of these tests and we refer the interested reader to the references for more details.
+A standard approach is to run the sampling long enough and to discard a number of initial burn-in samples proactively.
+From a practical point of view, however, the burn-in comes at a cost.
+In the case of \facebook, it is the consumed bandwidth (in the order of gigabytes) and measurement time (days or weeks).
+It is therefore crucial to assess the convergence of our MCMC sampling, and to decide on appropriate settings of burn-in and total running time.

+Given that during a crawl we do not know the target distribution, we can only estimate convergence from the statistical properties of the walks as they are collected.
+Here we present two standard convergence tests, widely accepted and well documented in the MCMC literature, Geweke \cite{geweke} and Gelman-Rubin \cite{gelman-rubin}, described below.
+In Section \ref{sec:fb_evalmethod}, we apply these tests on several node properties, including the node degree, userID, network ID and membership in a specific network; please see Section \ref{sec:fb_metrics} for details.
+Below, we briefly outline the rationale of these tests.

 \textbf{{\em Geweke Diagnostic.}} The Geweke diagnostic \cite{geweke} detects the convergence of a single Markov chain.
 Let $X$ be a single sequence of samples of our metric of interest.
 Geweke considers two subsequences of $X$, its beginning $X_a$ (typically the first 10\%), and its end $X_b$ (typically the last 50\%).
-Based on $X_a$ and $X_b$, we compute the z-statistic
+Based on $X_a$ and $X_b$, we compute the z-statistic: